 Long codes have the following advantages over other source number types:

-Long codes, however, are meant for Person To Person (P2P) communication, or conversational SMS.
-They do not perform well or high volume one-directional Application To Person (A2P) messaging use cases.
+Long codes, however, are meant for person-to-person (P2P) communication, or conversational SMS.
+They do not perform well or high volume one-directional application-to-person (A2P) messaging use cases.

-I your goal is to connect individuals on your platform without exposing their real phone numbers, then we recommend using a long code.
+If your goal is to connect individuals on your platform without exposing their real phone numbers, then we recommend using a long code.